bpatzke/taskpaper-el/README.md

 ## What needs to be fixed

+- Update the `toggle-task-done` function actually toggle the @done state.
 - When you hit return on a project line, the project line indents.
 - When you create a project with the key binding (`C-c C-p`), it adds a blank line after the project line.
 It shouldn't.